d12frosted/elpa-mirror/melpa/timu-spacegrey-theme-readme.txt

     To turn this on add the following to your =~/.emacs.d/init.el= or =~/.emacs=:
       (customize-set-variable 'timu-spacegrey-org-intense-colors t)

+  D. Muted colors for the dark flavour
+    You can set muted colors for the dark flavour of the theme.

+    By default muted colors are turned off.
+    To turn this on add the following to your =~/.emacs.d/init.el= or =~/.emacs=:
+      (customize-set-variable 'timu-spacegrey-muted-colors t)

-  D. Border for the `mode-line'
+  E. Border for the `mode-line'
     You can set a variable to add a border to the mode-line.

     By default the border is turned off.